okeeffed/developer-notes/manual/Principles/Software-First-Principles.md

    - Purpose: Reason to exist
    - Vision: Aspiration for future
    - Strategy: Alignment of opportunities, plans & behaviours
+5. Think, say, do in harmony
+6. No shortcuts to results, only efficiencies

 ## Pixar 22 Rules of Storytelling